Rachel Melissa

 Rachel Melissa is a business attorney in Tonkon Torp’s Environmental & Natural Resources and Information Privacy & Security practice groups.

-In her environmental practice, Rachel assists industrial and agricultural clients in matters relating to contaminated site cleanup, source control, and liability considerations.
-Her work has focused on the federally-managed Portland Harbor Superfund Site and other state-managed cleanup projects.
-In addition, Rachel has experience in a wide range of environmental enforcement and regulatory matters involving issues such as stormwater management, asbestos, and solid waste.
+In her environmental practice, Rachel assists industrial and agricultural clients in matters relating to contaminated site cleanup, regulatory compliance, and liability considerations.
+Her experience includes work on the federally-managed Portland Harbor Superfund Site and a wide range of Oregon DEQ permit and enforcement matters involving stormwater, solid waste, and air emissions.
+Rachel’s current environmental focus includes significant work assisting businesses in their compliance with the new Extended Producer Responsibility (EPR) laws in Oregon and other states targeting product packaging.

 Rachel also has broad experience with data privacy law – both in the United States and the European Union.
 In her information privacy and security practice, she advises businesses on compliance with the EU’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act of 2018 (CCPA), and the many analogous state privacy laws coming into effect across the country.
 Rachel has particular expertise in drafting comprehensive privacy policies and advising data brokers of their regulatory and consumer responsibilities.